Guizhouichthyosaurus: Skull

 Guizhouichthyosaurus has a long, powerful snout.
 An extensive groove is present in front of each external naris (nostril opening).
 The premaxillae (front upper tooth-bearing bones) do not extend beneath the external nares.
 However, a spear-shaped projection of each premaxilla forms most of the upper rim of each external naris.
 The external nares are oval-shaped and small.
 The maxillae (back upper tooth-bearing bones) extend quite far forwards.
 They also bear long, rearwards extensions that almost touch the prefrontals (a pair of skull roof bones).
 The nasals (a pair of skull roof bones) extend as far back as to be level with the middle of the orbits (eye sockets), where they contact another pair of skull roof bones, the postfrontals.
 The orbits of Guizhouichthyosaurus are distinctively shaped, having convex front, straight rear and lower, and weakly concave upper margins.
 The front thirds of their upper borders are formed by the prefrontals, which are small in Guizhouichthyosaurus.

 The portion of the skull located behind the orbits is rather short, not much more than half of the orbital length in adults.
 There is a large, triangular indentation behind the jugals, the bones that form the lower rims of the orbits.
 The contact between the jugals and quadratojugals (paired bones towards the back of the skull) is hidden on the outside of the skull by two other pairs of bones, the postorbitals and squamosals.
 The pineal foramen (an opening on top of the skull) is flanked by sharp ridges on the frontals and parietals (two pairs of skull roof bones).
-The low, thin, well-developed saggital crest on the parietals splits in two at its front and rear ends.
+The low, thin, well-developed sagittal crest on the parietals splits in two at its front and rear ends.
 A reasonably prominent flat shelf is present in the front regions of the depressions surrounding each temporal fenestra (openings on top of the skull).
 The frontals form part of these shelves, but do not reach the fenestrae, with the rest of the shelves formed by the postfrontals and parietals.
 The front half of the outer edges of the fenestrae are formed by the postorbitals internally, but these bones are excluded from the exterior surface by the contacts between two pairs of skull roof bones, the postfrontals and supratemporals.
 These bones, in addition to the parietals, form the exterior rim of the temporal fenestrae.

 The pterygoids (rear pair of palatal bones) lack prominent outwardly-directed projections.
 The space between the pterygoids is large.
 The surangulars (upper rear lower jaw bones) bear deep depressions that are confluent with depressions on the dentaries (lower tooth-bearing bones).
 The teeth of Guizhouichthyosaurus are conical, have somewhat blunted tips, and are set into sockets.
 They have 3 to 5 very fine vertical ridges, but lack cutting edges.